 Nurse Practitioners are regulated by the Joint Subcommittee of the Medical Board and Board of Nursing.

-The Nurse Practitioner (NP) Survival Guide to North Carolina Board of Nursing Compliance Review Audits will answer many of your questions regarding Nurse Practitioner practice in North Carolina.
+The Nurse Practitioner (NP) Survival Guide will answer many of your questions regarding Nurse Practitioner practice in North Carolina.